-When it becomes probable that the grantor will disallow costs or will require the recipient to return all or part of the resources, the recipient shall recognize a decrease in receivables, or increase in liabilities, and an expense adjustment for the amount to be cancelled or returned.
-The adjustment should be made in the accounting period in which the determination was made.
+When it becomes probable that the grantor will disallow costs or will require the recipient to return all or part of the grant funds, the recipient shall recognize a decrease in receivables, or increase in liabilities, and an expense adjustment for the amount to be cancelled or returned.
+The adjustment should be made in the accounting period in which the determination was made It must be prepared by the department and submitted to GAD for review and posting.